cogdog/tru-collector/README.md

 ![](images/license-shortcode.jpg)

 For extra flexibility there is a `[licensed]` shortcode that can be used in a widget or any page to display the same index list in a sidebar.
 By default, it lists only licenses used (e.g. it skips licenses with zero uses); to show all licenses, use the code `[licensed show="all"]`.

-## Updating the Theme

-If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.

-For those that lack direct file upload access or maybe that idea sends shivers down the spine, upload and activate the [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) plugin -- this will allow you to upload a newer version of a theme as a ZIP archive, the same way you add a theme by uploading.

 ## Shortcode Adding Hyperlinks to Simple Captions